TheVishnuKumar/one-pub-sub-lwc/README.md

 Example
 -------------
-We are having four components here for demo.
-Two are LWC and Two are Aura Component.
+We are having four components here for the demo.
+Two are LWC and two are Aura Component.
 These components will be firing events and the handling event.

 **Step 1.** Create demo_component_1 lightning web component.
 This component is firing the event.
 ```html